dotmaster/node2node-socket.io/README.md

 ## Features

 NodeClient features a client side heartbeat function, which means that if the server was to hang up, the client would get a timeout too and will try to reconnect in an exponentially augmenting time interval until a maximum of retries is reached.
-Socket.io normally features this only on the server side.

 Some more 'error' events are added to the Client Object, so you can subscribe to them.
 The error Object always has a type and a message field.

 Logging can be turned on/off in nodeClient by passing an option to the nodeClient like new io.nodeClient('0.0.0.0', 1234, {logging: true})

+NEW!
+Now uses nodeBase to do coherent logging.

 ## Modifications to Socket.io